janosgyerik/sonarlint-git-hooks/README.md

 -----------

-In addition to the limitations explained with each script, there are currently some "global" limitations.
+In addition to the limitations explained with each script, there are some common global limitations.

 - The `sonarlint` tool requires a GLOB to select source files.
-To avoid analyzing more files than necessary, the scripts run one analysis per file, which is very slow.
+To avoid analyzing more files than necessary, the scripts run one analysis per file.
+If there is more than one file to analyze, this quickly becomes very slow.

 - The `sonarlint` tool cannot analyze test files alone.
 When a test file is specified but no source files, the tool assumes the entire project as source files.
+That's not so good for hooks, so they try to omit test files.